citrix/terraform-provider-citrixadc/docs/resources/dnsnameserver.md

 ## Import

-A dnsnameserver can be imported using its name, e.g.
+A dnsnameserver can be imported using its ip or dnsvservername, e.g.

 ```shell
 terraform import citrixadc_dnsnameserver.dnsnameserver 192.0.2.0